igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/nodes/roles`

-Generates metrics configuration files for each role assigned to a node and uploads it to the required directory.
+Generates metrics configuration files for each role assigned to a node and uploads them to the required directory.
 It returns a list of all nodes to which a configuration of a certain type (i.e. yarn, spark, storm etc) has been uploaded.

 ```json
 {